Unity AR motion tracking center —— XR Origin

 What is XR Origin

-Gameview remains unchanged.
+Gameview content remains unchanged.

 In actual AR scenes, this motion relationship is more complex.

-For details about center modes and the movement of objects in the scene, refer to: Center Mode.
+For detailed information about center modes and object movement within scenes, refer to: Center Mode.

 - XR Origin provided by EasyAR